Matissoss/pasm/readme.md

 ## about

-`pasm` is modern and independent assembler for x86-64 architecture as one of key parts in (future project) `POLON` toolchain.
+`pasm` is modern and independent assembler for x86-64 architecture as one of key parts in [POLON](https://github.com/Matissoss/polon) toolchain.

 > [!NOTE]
 > `pasm` is still in beta phase and should not be relied on for any serious work.